 Converting into SpatialPolygonsDataFrame

-The code chunk below uses as_Spatial() of sf package to convert nga_wp
+The code chunk below uses as_Spatial() of sf package to convert nga_wpinto a SpatialPolygonDataFrame called nga_sp.

 Number of regions: 774